WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 DataStore
 ----------------------------

 ``DataStore`` is C structure (technically, a pointer to structure) defined in the WolframLibrary.
-It is a unidirectional linked list of non-mutable nodes.
+It is a unidirectional linked list of immutable nodes.
 Each node consists of a *name* (``char*``) and *value* (``MArgument``).
 DataStore itself is a member of the MArgument union, which means that DataStores can be nested.
 DataStores can be passed to and from library functions.
 Existing nodes cannot be removed but adding new nodes is supported.

-The complete DataStore API can be found in :file:`SystemFiles/IncludeFiles/C/WolframIOLibraryFunctions.h` inside Mathematica installation (12.0+).
+The complete DataStore API can be found inside Mathematica (12.0+) installations at  :file:`SystemFiles/IncludeFiles/C/WolframIOLibraryFunctions.h`.

 On the Wolfram Language side a ``DataStore`` is represented as an expression with head ``Developer`DataStore`` that takes a list of expressions, where each expressions is either: